Torchwood Institute: Torchwood Two, Glasgow

-All that is known about the Glasgow division of the Torchwood Institute is that it is run by a "very strange man".
+All that is known about the Glasgow division of the Torchwood Institute is that it is an office run by a "very strange man".
 In the novel The Twilight Streets (set in February 2008), Jack contacts the "very strange man" whose name is revealed as Archie, and Torchwood Two's headquarters are near the River Clyde.
 As with all spin-off media, the canonicity of this remains unclear.
-An e-mail shown in part one of Children of Earth (set in September 2009) suggests that Torchwood Two disbanded some time before the events of the first encounter with the 456, and that Torchwood Three is the only branch remaining.
+An e-mail shown in part two of Children of Earth (set in September 2009) suggests that Torchwood Two disbanded some time before the events of the first encounter with the 456, and that Torchwood Three is the only branch remaining.

 Torchwood Three, Cardiff

 Torchwood Three, whose base is also known as the Torchwood Hub, primarily serves as a monitoring station for a rift in time and space that runs through Cardiff.
 The job of Torchwood Three is to monitor the rift and control and seize what comes through it.
 Whereas the London branch is originally staffed by hundreds of individuals, the Cardiff branch is considerably smaller and employs only a small team of experts, hired by Captain Jack and is described as a "renegade outpost".
 It is located beneath Roald Dahl Plass, and may be entered via an "invisible lift" in the Plass, which can't be seen because of the perception filter that resides on that spot, or through a run-down Tourist Information Centre nearby.
 Torchwood Three is the setting of the eponymous Torchwood series.
 It is said by Jack Harkness that the Cardiff Branch has nothing to do with London and that all links were severed.
 In Torchwood: Children of Earth (2009), Torchwood became a fugitive organisation, the Hub was destroyed, Ianto died, and Jack abandoned Earth, leaving pregnant Gwen the only remaining Torchwood agent left.
 Doctor Who two-parter "The End of Time" refers to the Institute as no longer existing.
 Torchwood: Miracle Day (2011) shows that Gwen similarly left Torchwood Three behind after the events of Children of Earth.
 The Central Intelligence Agency believes all individuals previously affiliated with Torchwood to be dead.